Saturday, July 31, 2010

 How many times in my life do I choose the trifle bowl over what really matters, for now, we'll call what really matters, "the pan of brownies"?
 What would the purpose be behind the trifle bowl?
 It would look pretty.
 I could prepare beautiful desserts.
 My friends and family would be impressed.
 And there you have it.
 Two sinful deceptions I deal with in my life: pleasure and position.
 What would the benefits be of a simple pan of brownies?
 They're quick, leaving me more time with my family.
 They're nonimpressive, leaving no room for anyone to think about me while they're eating them.
 They're still delicious, allowing us to give thanks for simple pleasures.

 I want to go to a quiet beach somewhere in the Outer Banks.
-God tells me that a quiet retreat to the mountains close to home is best.
+A quiet retreat to the mountains close to home is best.
 I want a few new shirts.
-God tells me that several shirts I own is best.
-I want to live in a quiet place in the country with a little land, and God says that our home in the middle of town is best.
-I want to see my kids graduate from high school and spend the last part of my life here on earth, quietly with my husband, sitting on the porch swing hand-in-hand, but God says there may be other things in store that might disrupt our "quiet simple life" in later years.
+The several shirts I own is best.
+I want to live in a quiet place in the country with a little land.
+To be grateful for our home in town is best.
+I want to see my kids graduate from high school and spend the last part of my life here on earth, quietly with my husband, sitting on the porch swing hand-in-hand.
+Giving up my life is best.

 No, God's best and my desires do not always match.
 But, I do trust that His ways are the best ways.
 It is a constant laying down of my life, including my wants and my desires on a daily basis.